 Matumizi ya Mfuko wa Tuzo

-We are interested in proposals that address the biology and mechansims of neurological and psychiatric disorders.
+We are interested in proposals that address the biological mechanisms of neurological and psychiatric disorders.
 This includes proposals that provide mechanistic insights into neurological functions at the synaptic, cellular, molecular, genetic or behavioral level across different species, including humans and vertebrate and invertebrate model organisms.
-We are particularly interested in proposals that incorporate fundamentally new approaches and those that provide potential paths for therapeutic interventions.
+A new additional area of interest is the contribution of the environment to brain disorders.
+We are particularly interested in proposals that incorporate new approaches and in those that provide potential paths for therapeutic interventions.
 Collaborative and cross-disciplinary applications are encouraged.